Lotes/voxelify/README.md

 This project can be used to transform a 3D model (OBJ file) into voxel information (3D pixels).

-It will be reused in my web interface project "beads3d".
+It will be reused in my web project "beads3d".

 ## Idea
 ```